-The presence of non-disc originating lumbar plexus neuralgia, also known as lumbar plexus compression syndrome (LPCS) is a virtually unknown and thus relatively unmentioned cause of thoracolumbar, lumbopelvic, and femoral pain.
+The presence of non-discogenic lumbar plexus neuralgia, also known as lumbar plexus compression syndrome (LPCS) is a virtually unknown and thus relatively unmentioned cause of thoracolumbar, lumbopelvic, and femoral pain.
 It is sometimes also referred to as Maigne’s syndrome, posterior rami syndrome and thoracolumbar junction syndrome.
 To some degree, this may also be true for similar lower extremity entrapment syndromes.
 They may often appear, falsely, to be a simple groin, hamstring or quadriceps injury of muscular origin, and thus end up getting treated inappropriately.
 This article will attempt to shed light on its signs and symptoms, and my approach of identification as well as treatment.

 Nerve entrapment syndromes of the lumbar plexus are a rare but important etiology that should be considered when evaluating athletes. – Rassner, 2011